PratishMashankar/auditing-for-bias/README.md

 ## Insights and Recommendations

-The analysis reveals notable bias towards African-American individuals in the COMPAS algorithm, raising concerns about systemic racism and discrimination.
+The analysis reveals a notable bias towards African-American individuals in the COMPAS algorithm, raising concerns about systemic racism and discrimination.
 The impact of removing the race variable suggests the presence of indirect correlations, emphasizing the need for careful consideration of protected features.
 The use of a fair classifier shows promise in improving fairness but highlights the trade-off between fairness and accuracy.

 ## Future Directions